Nikitha-Anand/HighScore/README.md

 Reads data from HighScore.txt
-Allows the user to enter a new player name and their score If appropriate, inserts the new player (name and score) in top ten Writes the top ten players in a new text file "NewHighScore.txt"
+Allows the user to enter a new player name and their score If appropriate, inserts the new player (name and score) in top ten